Canon SX510 vs Nikon D5300

 The D5300 can be obtained in three different colors (black, grey, red), while the SX510 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is considerably larger (68 percent) than the Canon SX510.
+In this context, it is worth noting that neither the SX510 nor the D5300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX510 has a lens built in, whereas the D5300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D5300 and their specifications in the Nikon Lens Catalog.